 OSU/CAS has and continues to solicit and receive thoughtful critiques and sometimes views that differ from its own.
-Responses are prepared in a timely fashion.
+Responses are prepared in a timely fashion and posted either to the particular individual or on webpages or in newletters maintained by CAS and its units.